Dropout as a Regularizer of Interaction Effects: Experiments

-This understanding of Dropout as a regularizer against high-order interaction effects suggests that Dropout should be used at higher rates where we would like to regularize against high-order interaction effects.
-To test this guideline, we use the classic 20-NewsGroups dataset \footnote{url{http://qwone.com/~jason/20Newsgroups/}}.
-This dataset contains documents from 20 different news organizations, leading to a natural 20-way classification task.
-To test our hypothesis about the mechanism of action for Dropout, we modify this dataset by adding $k$ new features (each feature is IID $\text{Unif}(0,1)$) and a 21st class which is the correct label if all of the $k$ new features take on a value greater than $0.5$.
-This modified dataset therefore has a strong $k$-way interaction effect, and as $k$ grows, we would expect the optimal Dropout rate to be lower.
-Results are shown in Table~\ref{tab:newsgroups}.
-As predicted by our understanding of Dropout, indeed the optimal Dropout rate is lower for larger $k$.
+A natural application of this perspective is that Dropout should be used at higher rates where we need to regularize against interaction effects.
+To test this guideline, we perform two experiments.

+\paragraph{Modified 20-NewsGroups Data} We use the 20-NewsGroups dataset \footnote{\url{http://qwone.com/~jason/20Newsgroups/}}, which is a classification task on documents from 20 news organizations.
+We modify this dataset by adding $k$ new features (each feature is IID $\text{Unif}(0,1)$) and a 21st class which is the correct label if all of the $k$ new features take on a value greater than $0.5$.
+This modified dataset then has a strong $k$-way interaction effect, and as $k$ grows, we would expect the optimal Dropout rate to be lower.
+As predicted by our understanding of Dropout, indeed the optimal Dropout rate is lower for larger $k$; with optimal rates of $0.375$ for $k=1$, $0.25$ for $k=2$, and $0.125$ for $k=3$ (full results are shown in Table~\ref{tab:newsgroups}).

+\paragraph{BikeShare} The New York City BikeShare dataset\footnote{\url{https://www.citibikenyc.com/system-data}} (preprocessing from \footnote{\url{https://www.kaggle.com/akkithetechie/new-york-city-bike-share-dataset}}) is a large dataset designed to help predict the demand of Citi Bikes in New York City.
+Because bicyclists base travel plans on hourly, daily, and weekly cycles, there are real interaction effects in this dataset \citep{tan2018learning}.
+As predicted by the interaction view of Dropout, the optimal Dropout rate Dropout is 0 (full results in Fig.~\ref{fig:dropout_bikeshare}).